loathers/autoscend/README.md

 Soolar the Second (#2463557), but be warned that not even I fully understand this code base at the moment, so I might not be able to help!

+You can also come discuss problems with the script on the [#sl\_ascend channel on the Ascension Speed Society discord server](https://discord.gg/96xZxv3), or just discuss the script in general!

 ## So what IS fixed?

 I believe I have properly modified the script to no longer ever consider the pirate route, and to